PracticalPraxis/C-Football-Players-MVC-2025/ArsenalPlayers/README.txt

 Hello, thanks for looking at my submission for this.
 I'm going to briefly list the reqs and how I met them + give details on what's needed to run this app locally

+Uploaded the project with all its CSS so hopefully it looks as it should, can change the upload if needed.

 1 - REQS

 The requirements were as follows: